-In Monday Creek pH values have improved throughout the watershed from baseline conditions (2001) to 2005.
-Twenty-three steam miles along the mainstem of Monday Creek now meet water quality standards (>6.4) from Snake Hollow to Jobs Hollow.
+In Monday Creek pH values have improved throughout the watershed from baseline conditions (2001) to 2006.
+Twenty-three steam miles along the mainstem of Monday Creek now meet water quality standards (>6.4) from Snake Hollow to headwaters of Jobs Hollow.
+In Snow Fork pH has improved from Buchtel to Murray City.
+For three miles in the headwaters of Snow Fork, Essex mine to Murray City pH now meets water quality standards (>6.4).